adrelino/variational-depth-from-focus/README.md

 Everything should now work smoothly and then you can open the generated "Variational_depth_from_focus.sln" in Visual Studio, which can be found in the build folder.
 In Visual Studio, exclude "ALL_BUILD" and "ZERO_CHECK" from the project, right-click "main" and select "Set as Startup Project".

-The project should now compile.
-If it complains, that it can not find "dirent.h", you have to download windows implementation of the header file from here
+The project should now compile successful.
+If the compiler complains that it can not find "dirent.h", you have to download the windows implementation of the header file from here
 http://www.softagalleria.net/dirent.php
-and copy it into the include folder of you Visual Studio installation.
+and copy it into the include folder of your Visual Studio installation.
 For Visual Studio 2013 the path would be
 ```
 C:\Program Files (x86)\Microsoft Visual Studio 12.0\VC\include